oats-ts/docs/src/md/OpenAPI_GettingStarted.md

 node ./oats.js
 ```

+**NOTE:** In this example we are using Javascript for configuring and running the generator, even though the project is built in and for Typescript.
+In case you want to define your configuration in Typescript, you can, but you'll need to solve running it, for which the simplest solution is [`ts-node`](https://www.npmjs.com/package/ts-node).
+However in a decent IDE (like VSCode) you will still have good content assist in Javascript, when putting together this configuration, because of the type definitions exposed by the Oats packages.

 ## Verify results

 In case Oats successfully ran, you will see something like this in the terminal: